Do you want an extraordinary trip through Southern Utah? Something that most people haven't done?

 Coral Pink Sand Dunes is a place we could have spent a lot more time.
 It's a short drive from downtown Kanab.
 You can ride ATVs, picnic, hike, sled, camp and play in the brightly colored sand all day long.
 My kids commented that it would have been really fun with cousins or friends.

 Best Friends Animal Sanctuary is an animal lover's paradise.
 It was the highlight of this trip for our family, and there are lots of ways to experience it.
 Sign up in advance for a FREE tour of the campus and a volunteer shift if you have the time.
 Volunteer shifts fill quickly and there are minimum age requirements for kids.
 You won't be pressured to adopt a pet.
 My husband and I discussed it before the trip and surprised our kids with the news that day.

 We also spent an hour or two at the Little Hollywood Movie Museum in downtown Kanab.
 It's FREE!
 It's a collection of real movie sets from the glory days of Hollywood westerns.
 There are a couple of sets from The Outlaw Josey Wales starring Clint Eastwood.
-You may enjoy watching the movie before your trip, but be warned that this classic PG-rated film is more violent and mature than many parents may expect.
+You may enjoy watching the movie before your trip, but be warned that this classic PG-rated film is more violent and mature than some parents may expect.

 Day 5: Kanab